Dharshini-github/flipkart/README.md

 # flipkart
-This Project is crea`ted by using HTML,CSS and JavaScript.here i have developed some pages ,aims to enhance the UserInterface and experience
+This project is created using HTML, CSS, and JavaScript.
+I have developed several pages with the aim of enhancing the user interface and experience.